NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 ![Create new Project](/images/BuildForNetStandard/05.PNG)

-The project.json should now look something like this:
+The project.json should now look like:

 	{
 	  "supports": {},
 	  "dependencies": {
 		"Microsoft.NETCore.Portable.Compatibility": "1.0.1",
+		"NETStandard.Library": "1.6.0"
+	  },
+	  "frameworks": {
+		"netstandard1.4": {}
+	  }
+	}

+"Microsoft.NETCore.Portable.Compatibility"	enables compatiblity with portable libraries targeting previous .NET releases like .NET Framework 4.0 and Silverlight.
+Since we are not targetting those releases, we can safely remove that dependency.
+The final project.json will look like:

+	{
+	  "supports": {},
+	  "dependencies": {
 		"NETStandard.Library": "1.6.0"
 	  },
 	  "frameworks": {